 Label – The Descriptive Label of the dataset.

-Data Representation – It is the format in which data is represented on computer architecture or in an operating environment.
-For example, on an IBM PC, character data is represented by its ASCII encoding and byte-swapped integers.
-Native data representation refers to an environment for which the data representation compares with the CPU that is accessing the file.
-For example, a file that is in Windows data representation is native to the Windows operating environment.
+Data Representation – The format in which data is represented on computer architecture or in an operating environment.
+For example, character data is represented by ASCII encoding on an IBM PC.

 This part of the output lists the dataset’s variables and their attributes.